thedataplace/policies/employee_handbook.md

 ## Performance and Behaviour at Work
 ### Data Protection and Confidentiality
-You must be aware of and comply with all elements of the Data Protection Act 1998.
+You must be aware of and comply with all elements of the General Data perotection Regulations (GDPR).
 No employee should disclose any confidential information either while employed or after having left the organisation, unless specifically given permission to do so.
 Any breach of confidentiality will be dealt with under the disciplinary procedures and may lead to dismissal.

 ### Consumption of alcohol and drug abuse
 The organisation forbids the consumption of alcohol and use or storage of drugs in the workplace, nor will it permit any employee to work whilst under the influence of alcohol or drugs.
 Any such instances will be dealt with under the disciplinary procedure and may lead to your summary dismissal.